MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/manage-auth-key.md

 ## Renew portal authentication key

-You must renew the key every two years to ensure that your portal can connect to [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] organization.
+You must renew the key every two years to ensure that your portal can connect to Dynamics 365 organization.

 > [!NOTE]
 > To renew the key, you must have permissions to [Manage your Portal](manage-portal.md).

-1. Go to the Dynamics 365 page and select the **Applications** tab.
+1. Go to the Dynamics 365 admin center and select the **Applications** tab.
 2. Select the name of the portal you want to update the key, and then select **Manage**.
 3. Select **Manage portal authentication key**.
 The authentication key is displayed along with its expiration date and thumbprint.